Auroratide/auroratide.com/src/content/posts/can-ai-invent-a-puzzle/content.md

 - **Solution Uniqueness**: A good logic puzzle should have exactly one unique, unambiguous solution.
 Every single Fulcrum Drift puzzle fails this.
 Simply mirror the solution and you get a second solution.
 And when two Drift values are the same, then those letters are effectively interchangeable in the solution.
 - **Logic Diversity**: Solving the puzzle should involve multiple kinds of deductions.
 Deploying the right kind of deduction at the right moment is what makes a puzzle fun.
 Fulcrum Drift is just a math equation.
 Drift values tell you how far apart numbers are, then you just sorta slot them onto the beam until everything fits.
 - **Incremental Progress**: Good puzzles are solved a piece at a time, sort of like discovering bits of the solution until you have the whole picture.
 When you need the whole picture all at once, then it feels less like "solving" and more like "finding" or "stumbling upon".
-In Fulcrum Drift, it's hard to know definitively whether a pair of numbers are correctly placed without also _trying_ all the other numbers.
+In Fulcrum Drift, it's hard to know definitively whether a pair of numbers is correctly placed without also _trying_ all the other numbers.
 In other words, it's glorified guess and check.

 So why did AI produce such a bad puzzle?
 Is it because Gemini was not creative enough?
 Perhaps _too_ creative?
 Or was it something else?